SumoLogic/sumologictoolbox/readme.md

 Logging:

     The tool should now generate a "sumologic.log" file in the directory it lives in.
-If you experience a bug, please delete the log file, recreate the bug, and send me the new log file along with a screenshot and/or description or what you were doing at the time.
+If you experience a bug, please delete the log file, set the logging level to "debug" (from the "settings" menu), recreate the bug, and send me the new log file along with a screenshot and/or description or what you were doing at the time.
 I can't promise an immediate fix but I will do my best.

     tmacdonald@sumologic.com